Product Pricing Calculator

 Small Business Pricing Sample

-If the seller wants a 25% margin and pays out 8% in fees based on the selling price, the price must include both.
-That simple cost plus guess won’t work here because it ignores the percentage of the fee.
-The calculator calculates the selling price so that the target is still realistic after all deductions.
+If the seller wants a 25% margin and pays 8% in fees based on the selling price, the final price must account for both targets at once.
+A simple cost-plus guess will not work here.
+The calculator will do the math for you and give you a selling price that still hits your profit goal after all deductions are taken into account.

 Step-by-Step Using the Calculator